rust-lang/rust/src/doc/trpl/installing-rust.md

 $ sudo /usr/local/lib/rustlib/uninstall.sh
 ```

-If you used the Windows installer, just re-run the `.msi` and it will give you
+If we used the Windows installer, just re-run the `.msi` and it will give us an
-an uninstall option.
+uninstall option.

 ## That disclaimer we promised

-Some people, and somewhat rightfully so, get very upset when we tell you to
+Some people, and somewhat rightfully so, get very upset when we tell them to
 `curl | sh`.
-Basically, when you do this, you are trusting that the good
+Basically, when we do this, we are trusting that the good people
-people who maintain Rust aren't going to hack your computer and do bad things.
+who maintain Rust aren't going to hack our computer and do bad things.
+That's a
-That's a good instinct!
-If you're one of those people, please check out the
+good instinct!
+If we're one of those people, please check out the documentation
-documentation on [building Rust from Source][from-source], or [the official
+on [building Rust from Source][from-source], or [the official binary
-binary downloads][install-page].
+downloads][install-page].

 [from-source]: https://github.com/rust-lang/rust#building-from-source